Ghaithkhal27/Ghaithkhal27/README.md

 ## 🌟 About Me

-I transitioned from the world of hospitality to software development, bringing with me a strong foundation in communication, adaptability, and service design.
-Now, I build full-stack applications using modern web technologies—always with a focus on clean code, inclusive design, and meaningful impact.

-I thrive in agile environments where collaboration turns ideas into scalable solutions.
-Whether it's front-end finesse or back-end architecture, I take ownership of every detail.
+I'm a full-stack developer driven by curiosity, creativity, and a passion for building meaningful digital experiences.
+My journey into software development has been shaped by a commitment to continuous learning and a desire to solve real-world problems through technology.

+I specialize in crafting intuitive, user-focused applications using modern web technologies.
+I enjoy working in collaborative environments where ideas evolve into impactful solutions.

+Whether it's front-end interfaces or back-end architecture, I approach every project with ownership, clarity, and a focus on delivering value.
+I'm especially interested in inclusive design, clean code practices, and building tools that empower others.

+"I build to solve, create to inspire, and code to make a difference"

 ---

 ## 🏅 Certifications

-🎓 **Full-Stack Software Engineering – ReBootKamp (RBK)**
+🎓 **Full-Stack Software  – ReBootKamp (RBK)**
 Completed an immersive, project-based training program focused on JavaScript, agile methodologies, and full-stack development.
 🔗 [View Credential](https://credsverse.com/credentials/2cbfc7fa-45d8-43ce-8da7-21aba97d2201?preview=1)